matek50939/Cookie-Clicker/README.md

 This is the git to my cookie clicker game in python.
 You have to click the cookie to get money and you can upgrade it. there is also a shop where you can buy an auto clicker and upgrade it.
-Have fun!
+To play go tho the itch.io link.
+It is web playable. https://matek50939.itch.io/cookie-clicker Have fun!